davidlohr/dma-opt-clamp-report/kvio-analysis.md

 LMCache's `raw_block` engine (POSIX, io_uring, or `io_uring_cmd` passthrough),
 with an eBPF monitor to validate projection against wire commands.

-That makes it a useful adversary for [this study](README.md): a second tool, written by other people for a different purpose, exercising the same kernel limit with the largest KV objects in circulation.
-This document reports what it found — including two findings the fio-based campaign had not surfaced, and two limits of the suite itself.

 ## Setup